xramos/my-arkham-app/README.md

 - XCode
 - SwiftUI
 - Combine
+- Realm
-- CoreData
+- Lottie

 ## Requirements 📋

 - Create a Swift App
-- Get Pack, Faction and Cards from akhamdb
+- Get Packs, Factions and Cards from akhamdb
 - Store information on DB and retry requests max 7 days of difference
 - Show Cards for a specific pack
+- Show Cards for a specific faction
-- Show Cards and filter them by faction
+- Show Cards and filter them by card type